FAQ's for Students with Food Allergies or Special Diets

 keep safe when choosing different foods?

-• Review daily menu offerings; become familiar with different allergen tags and food classifications.
+Review daily menu offerings; become familiar with different allergen tags and food classifications.

 How can I self-identify as having a food allergy?

 It's best to personally meet with Beth Rosenberger, our registered dietitian nutritionist, and/or other members of the dining administration.
 Feel free, however, to speak with any staff member in any of our dining locations.
-We're happy to show you recipes and food storage or prep areas, and you're welcome to look at labels of any product we serve.
+We're happy to show you recipes and food storage or prep areas, and you're welcome to look at the labels of any product we serve.

-You are encouraged to self identify and to ask questions.
+You are encouraged to self-identify and to ask questions.